 In fact, the RideKC Streetcar provides Kansas City with its own mini-case study in fare-free transit.
 Unlike the zero-fare bus policy, this one was fully funded from the start.
 The RideKC streetcar, which was completed in 2016, is free to ride.
 The streetcar service is funded through three key sources.
 First, the city council added $2 million a year in their budget for the streetcar.
 There is an additional sales tax levied on the properties along the streetcar route due to the benefits of riders being dropped off in front of their businesses.
 Additionally, there is a tax on parking spots that are not attached to a restaurant or business establishment.
 The streetcar, with it’s dedicated sources of funding, has been a success and an expansion is being planned.

 A tale of two cities

 The lay of the land of Kansas City poses a potential geographic hurdle to fare-free transit.
 The metropolitan area is split down the middle between two different states with several municipalities using a connected transit system (KCATA).
 When Kansas City, Mo., fully implements zero-fare buses, the question remains: What will happen when the buses cross state lines?
 One idea has been to implement a region-wide sales tax, with revenue dedicated to KCATA.
-However, Johnson County, Kansas, which lies across the state line, is currently working to reduce their fixed-routes, and so there are slim hopes that they will cooperate with a metro-wide fare-free transit system.
+However, Johnson County, Kansas, which lies across the state line, is currently working to reduce their fixed-routes, and so there are slim hopes that they will cooperate with a metro-wide fare-free transit system (although they are expanding microtransit options).
 Until this issue is resolved, only KCATA buses originating in Kansas City, Mo., will be fare-free.